Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 It is really early days, so I won’t give any advice for other people, but it feels like things are going really well for us.

 I am really enjoying more relaxed days, sleeping where possible, and making sure to make additional time for Daisy to play toys, relax, bake and just be super present.
+I’ve got an Owlet Smart Sock 3 so I can check in on Aurora if she’s napping while I play with Daisy.

 So far Daisy is really enjoying being a big sister and for the most part has taken to it really well.
 I feel really grateful that we have been able to have a second child and so far there are no signs of any allergies, although it is early days of course.